Armando Aráuz Aguilar

 Armando Aráuz Aguilar (26 January 1922 – 11 May 2002) was a Costa Rican lawyer and politician who served as Second Vice President of Costa Rica between 1982 and 1986, serving under president Luis Alberto Monge.
-He was also a Deputy in the Legislative Assembly of Costa Rica between 1966 and 1970 and again between 1979 and 1982.
+A member of the National Liberation Party, he was previously a Deputy in the Legislative Assembly of Costa Rica between 1966 and 1970 and again between 1979 and 1982.
 He was a law professor at the University of Costa Rica.
 He died of a heart attack.